 Viewpoint Analysis (VPA) is a tool that allows a team to identify, structure and document the requirements of a system.
 The outcome is a Viewpoint Structure Chart like the one shown in Figure 1.
-This chart presents a hierarchical decomposition of the system functionality that has been identified as necessary to meet the prime system's operational requirements1 together with the external functionality of the wider system of interest.
+This chart presents a hierarchical decomposition of the system functionality that has been identified as necessary to meet the prime system's operational requirements together with the external functionality of the wider system of interest.
 The chart also shows how the non-functional requirements impact and constrain the system's functional requirements.

-Figure 1: An example Viewpoint Structure Chart
+Figure 1: An example Viewpoint Structure Chart The benefits of Viewpoint Analysis are:

-1 Reminder: Every system has an Operational Requirement that defines the major purpose of the system together with any overarching constraints.
+&lt;sup>1 Reminder: Every system has an Operational Requirement that defines the major purpose of the system together with any overarching constraints.